 The Most Important Step

 Find the nutrition facts and ingredient list of your bone broth.
 These two pieces of information are the only objective data points we have at our disposal to figure out if the product is quality or junk.

 Here are 9 things to look for on the nutrition panel/ingredients list:

 1. Does it Use Real Bone Broth?

 Some top brands list ingredients like collagen, bone broth protein or concentrates.

 Pro tip: Look for ingredients like: ‘chicken bones’ or ‘chicken bone broth.’

 2. How Much Protein Per Serving?

-Any reputable brand should have at least 8 g of protein per 250ml serving.
+Any reputable brand should have at least 8 g of protein per cup or 250ml serving.
 Anything less on the ingredient list and I would not call it bone broth.

 3. Does It Have Cheap Filler Stock Sources?